-Dr. Mark Ledyard is Charlotte Street Animal Hospital’s founder, owner, and Medical Director.
+Dr. Mark Ledyard is Charlotte Street Animal Hospital’s founder and Medical Director.
 When not practicing veterinary medicine, he spends his time overseeing the administration of the hospital, leading daily rounds and doctors meetings, and working to ensure that CSAH maintains the highest possible quality of medical care and client services.
 Dr. Ledyard opened the doors of the original small hospital in March 1998.
-Since then, the CSAH family has grown from 2 doctors and 3 support staff to 6 veterinarians and 34 dedicated staff members who all work together in an environment of hard work, compassion, and positivity.
+Since then, the CSAH family has grown from 2 doctors and 3 support staff to 7 veterinarians and 36 dedicated staff members who all work together in an environment of hard work, compassion, and positivity.

 Emily Freeman serves as director of our Animal Rehab Center.
 Emily earned her BS degree in Health and Sport Science from Wake Forest University, and her MS in Physical Therapy from University of Alabama at Birmingham.
 Emily worked as a pediatric physical therapist for over 20 years before she felt called to move over to the “wild” side and shift her professional skills to the animal world.
 Emily became a Certified Canine Rehabilitation Practitioner (CCRP) after completing the program at UT Knoxville’s Veterinary School.
 Emily has always had a deep connection to animals throughout her life and feels very fortunate to be able to apply her knowledge and skills in this arena.
 Emily and her husband Mark are both natives of the area and have raised their daughter here.
 Other beloved family members include Zeva the German Shepherd, and Simba the “tripod” cat.